 This week, I asked a group of experienced travel bloggers for their best temples of South East Asia.
 They came up with a fantastic selection from Indonesia, Malaysia, Thailand and many more of our favourite temple seeking destinations.
-Now, don’t be surprised that Angkor Wat doesn’t feature here among our best temples of South East Asia – that’s because I received so many submissions on this that it deserved a whole blog of it’s own!
+Now, don’t be surprised that Angkor Wat doesn’t feature here among our best temples of South East Asia – that’s because it’s the best Asian temple complex and I received so many submissions on this that it deserved a whole blog of it’s own (read it here)!

 Phanom Rung Historical Park, Thailand

 Found way off-the-beaten-track in Thailand’s Northeastern ‘Isaan’ region, Phanom Rung makes up part of a 225-kilometre long ‘Ancient Khmer Highway’ that leads through from the revered temples of Angkor in Cambodia.

 If planning a visit, the city of Buriram, or Nang Rong maybe, would be the best base for travel.
 The temple itself, like most of these ancient Khmer ruins, is dedicated to the Hindu God Shiva, rather than local Buddhism, and each year the temple celebrates a rare phenomenon when the morning sunrise aligns with the fifteen doorways of the ancient temple’s upper sanctuary (around early April each year).

 These celebrations include ancient markets, parades of traditional dress and culture, and a spectacular performance set beneath the backdrop of the temple ruins.
 Nearby, the lower temple of Prasat Muang Tam is a second sanctuary with “Ba Rai” manmade reservoirs which, in ancient times, were used to supply nearby villages with water.

 About the Author: Allan Wilson